npu-ius-lab/MoNA-Bench/README.md

 <!-- or Tao Yang. -->

 ## License
-The source code is released under [GPLv3](http://www.gnu.org/licenses/) license.
+The test methods come with their own license, and the rest follow the [GPLv3](http://www.gnu.org/licenses/) license.